LibraryCarpentry/lc-git/episodes/02-getting-started.md

 - "start with `git init` and go from there!"
 ---
 ### Using Git
 One of the main barriers to getting started with Git is the language.
 Although some of the language used in Git is fairly self-explanatory, other terms are not so clear.
-The best way to get to learn Git language is by using it but having an overview of the language and the way Git is used will provide a good starting point.
+The best way to get to learn Git language - which consists of a number of verbs, or commands, e.g. add, commit, precended by the word Git - is by using it but having an overview of the language and the way Git is used will provide a good starting point.

 <!demonstrate Git commands whilst outlining what they mean>